Aegean Seagull Virtual Airline System

 3. Registration - Is it obligatory?

 By no means reservation is an obligation of yours.
 But by doing this, you make our planning efforts much easier and our feedback to the corresponding ATC will be more accurate and credible with the minimum possible surprises.
 On the other hand if you found out about this event some late never mind, just appear in LGAV and fly with us.
 This is what counts after all !!
 In case you register, you will receive your assigned gate to place your aircraft and an assigned time slot.
 Have we convinced you?
-Please send us your Full Name, Callsign, e-mail address, Country of Origin, Flight Simulator version, Aircraft you plan to fly as well as the time you wish to depart from Athens and e-mail them to email@example.com.
-We will try to satisfy your wish for your time of departure, but only if this slot is not reserved for another pilot that has opted for it prior to your registration.
+Please send us your Full Name, Callsign, e-mail address, Country of Origin, Flight Simulator version, Aircraft you plan to fly as well as the time you wish to depart from Athens and e-mail them to email@example.com We will try to satisfy your wish for your time of departure, but only if this slot is not reserved for another pilot that has opted for it prior to your registration.
 All registrations will be treated on the "first come - first served" basis.
-Have under mind that the first departure time slot is 16:00 UTC (18:00 Local Hellas Time).
+Have under mind that the first departure time slot is 15:00 UTC (17:00 Local Hellas Time).
 Rest will follow with a 2-3 minutes interval depending on the final number of registrated pilots.
 It will be quite difficult to intervene in this slot procedure once it is started and if you would not like to expect your turn after all pilots have departed.
 So Please Do Register !!
+A final request to last minute appearing pilots.
+Please show respect to the registered pilots sequence and avoid creating a mess in a well streamlined procedure !!!

 4. Pre – Connection Procedures - On Line flight